radiantearth/stac-spec/best-practices.md

-*Note: This section uses the term 'Catalog' (with an uppercase C) to refer to the JSON entity specified in the [Catalog spec](catalog-spec/catalog-spec.md), and 'catalog' (with a lowercase c) to refer to any full STAC implementation, which can be any mix of Catalogs Collections and Items.*
+*Note: This section uses the term 'Catalog' (with an uppercase C) to refer to the JSON entity specified in the [Catalog spec](catalog-spec/catalog-spec.md), and 'catalog' (with a lowercase c) to refer to any full STAC implementation, which can be any mix of Catalogs, Collections, and Items.*

 ### Static and Dynamic Catalogs